|Ticket Type||Ticket Tariff|

 - Toilets for Disabled Visitors

-- On-Site café/restaurant - Tearoom at both the main entrance and waterfall entrance serving light lunches, home-made cakes and cream teas, hot and cold drinks and ice-creams
+- On-Site café/restaurant - Tea-rooms at both the Devil's Cauldron and Waterfall entrances serving light lunches, home-made cakes, cream teas, beverages and ice-creams.
+Limited opening in winter please check website.

 - Picnic Site